nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

+{Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}

-To load sample data, run "load samples" to load some companies into company list.
+1. To load sample company data, run "load samples" to load some companies into company list.

-Run "purge" to remove all company list data.
+2. To purge all company list data, run "purge".
+3. To choose a venue for the event, run "choose venue (index)".